132nd-vWing/TRMT-Brief/ENEMY/Red.md

 #### Air
-The Orange Air Force have 3 squadrons that rotate the duty of beeing CAP and QRA from XXX Airfield.
+The Red Air Force have 3 squadrons that rotate the duty of beeing CAP and QRA from Gazipasa Airfield.
-- 26th Squadron: F/A-18C
+- 16th Squadron: F/A-18C
-- 27th Squadron: F-14
+- 17th Squadron: F-14
-- 28th Squadron: F-16
+- 18th Squadron: F-16

+The Red Air Force also have a rotating detachement at Akrotiri airbase.
+Typically one of the squadrons will have a CAP or QRA based out of Akrotiri on a rotational basis when there is heavier threat.

 #### Sea
-- Country Orange does not have a Navy.
+- Country Red have a Navy consisting of:
+- 1x Cruiser Moscow and 2 x Neustrashimy class ships

 ##